 - 1. "TEMP SETTINGS" allows the user to make adjustments, within a designated range, to the cycling temperature for each of the "Low", "Medium" and "High" customer choices. - 2.
 In addition, on the "Low" setting, the user can reduce the cycling temperature below 110 degrees F. In this case, when the customer chooses the "Low" setting, the dryer will not turn on the gas valve.
 When checked, the displayed temperature will read "NO HEAT".
 Press and hold the "start" button and the active temperature button while the dryer is running to display the current dryer temperature. - 3.
 "COOLDOWN" allows the user to change the designated time at the end of a cycle where the gas valve relay is turned off.
-On "High" and "Medium" temperature settings, the designated time cannot be reduced to less than 2 minutes.
-On the "High" temperature setting for -39/-49 machines, the designated time cannot be reduced to less than 4 minutes. - 4.
+On "High" and "Medium" temperature settings, the designated time cannot be reduced to less than 2 minutes. - 4.
 "DEFAULT TEMP" allows the user to choose which general temperature setting, "High", "Medium" or "Low", the control will default to at the beginning of each cycle if the customer does not make a choice. - 5.
 "ANTI WRINKLE" is a feature that periodically rotates the dryers after a cycle is complete.
 If the door was closed at the end of the cycle, and is left closed for 5 minutes, the enunciator will sound and the display begins scrolling "ANTI WRINKLE".
 5 seconds later, the dryer motor will turn on for 60 seconds and then turn off.
 The gas valves will not be turned on.
 The "ANTI WRINKLE" message will continue throughout the time that the motor is turned on.
-The user can choose to enable or disable this feature. - 6.
-"MAX CYCLE TIME" allows the user to set the maximum time that can be purchased for a cycle.
-This includes the total time purchased before the cycle is started, while the cycle is running, and after the cycle ends.
+The user can choose to enable or disable this feature.